skonfig/extra/type/__nextcloud/man.rst

 admin-user
     The username of the administrative user which will be created while the installation.
+If not set, nextcloud defaults to "admin".
 This parameter has no effect if nextcloud will not be installed.

 admin-email
     The email address of the administrative user.
 This parameter has no effect